alessandrobologna/dynamodb-event-store/README.md

  ```
  which, by default, will push the last 15 minutes of event in the playback stream.

-The idea is that if you ever need to playback events, you can avoid saturating the main event stream, and you don't need to mark events as a "special" playback event.
+The idea is that, if you ever need to playback events, you can avoid saturating the main event stream, and you don't need to mark events as a "special" playback event.
 The downside, of course, is that you will need to subscribe to both the event and the playback stream.

 ### Functions
 The following Lambda functions are deployed as part of this project: